 Every lawyer must demonstrate competency to a state board of bar examiners in order to practice.
 Most licensing exams take two days to complete.
 On the first day, a 200-question exam known as the Multistate Bar Examination tests prospective lawyers in areas including criminal law, torts and constitutional law.
 On the second day, state-specific tests are administered, oftentimes including two national exams provided by the National Conference of Bar Examiners; these are known as the Multistate Essay Examination and the Multistate Performance Test.
 Additionally, most jurisdictions require that lawyers also pass the Multistate Professional Responsibility Examination.

 Salary and Employment Outlook

-Lawyers earned a median annual income of $114,300 in 2013, according to the BLS.
+Lawyers earned a median annual income of $115,820 in 2015, according to the BLS.
 The highest-paying industries for attorneys at that time were physicians' offices and coal and petroleum product manufacturing.
-The BLS additionally reports that job opportunities for lawyers are expected to rise 10% between 2012 and 2022, which is about the average rate for all occupations throughout the country.
+The BLS additionally reports that job opportunities for lawyers are expected to rise 6% between 2014 and 2024, which is the average rate for all occupations throughout the country.

 Continuing Legal Education

 Most lawyers must meet mandatory, state-specific continuing education requirements in order to stay informed of the latest developments in law, legal policy and regulations.
 Many law schools and state bar associations provide the required courses in general law and ethics necessary to continue to practice.

 A judge interprets, applies and occasionally helps to form laws while presiding over court cases.
 He or she enforces fair and legal conduct during a trial's proceedings, verdict and sentencing.
 A judge must be a lawyer first, with very few exceptions, and is either elected or appointed to the bench depending on the level of service.